alexis-moins/recipe/README.md

 Commands:
-  init     Create and setup a new recipe book doctor   Check your recipe book for potential problems add      Add a new recipe new      Create a new recipe list     List all your recipes git      Access git from your recipe book use      Use a recipe locally remove   Remove a recipe edit     Edit a recipe clone    Clone a remote git repository link     Create a link to the recipe script unlink   Remove the link to the recipe script show     Show the content of a recipe update   Update recipe to the latest version dir      Show recipe book directory filter   Interactively filter recipes
+  init     Create and setup a new recipe book doctor   Check your recipe book for potential problems git      Access git from your recipe book clone    Clone a remote git repository link     Create a link to the recipe script unlink   Remove the link to the recipe script update   Update recipe to the latest version dir      Show recipe book directory

+RECIPE Commands:
+  add      Add a new recipe
+  new      Create a new recipe
+  list     List all your recipes use      Use a recipe locally remove   Remove a recipe edit     Edit a recipe show     Show the content of a recipe filter   Interactively filter recipes

 Options: